RatJuggler/sync-gandi-dns/README.md

 IPV6 address cannot then be kept up to date.
 I am currently [researching](https://medium.com/@skleeschulte/how-to-enable-ipv6-for-docker-containers-on-ubuntu-18-04-c68394a219a2) how best to proceed with configuring this.

-Docker build and compose files are available which create a standalone image to run the sync on an hourly schedule.
+Docker build and compose files are available which create a standalone image to run the sync on an hourly schedule using the push metrics option to record its activity.

-Edit the *docker/crontab.txt* file to set your preferred timings.
+Edit the *docker/crontab.txt* file to set your preferred timings and change the options used.

 Create the image with: